Colorful illustration of AI vocabulary and language concepts

 Guardrails

-Guardrails are the safety rules and filters built into an AI system — refusing certain requests, filtering harmful output, blocking sensitive topics.
+Guardrails are the safety rules and filters built into an AI system, refusing certain requests, filtering harmful output, and blocking sensitive topics.
 They're implemented through training, system prompts, and external checks.

 The New SEO and AI Search World